(This article was last updated on November 11th, 2017)

 The distance from Schiphol airport to Red Light District by car is around 23 kilometers (14 miles).
 A taxi from Schiphol to Red Light District will cost you around 57,- euros with the standard taxi companies.
 Uber prices range between 27,- and 37,- euros.
 For UberBLACK expect to pay between 48,- and 64,- euros for your trip to the Red Light District.

 While at Schiphol Airport, passengers can take time to visit the large shopping areas, whilst The Rijksmuseum offers an opportunity for travellers to take a sneak peek into both classical and contemporary art at their annex.
 Since 2010, a permanent library, the world’s first, has been operating in the airport.
 Visitors of Schiphol soon after opening reported it to be one of the best rated spots in the airport.
 Several other airports have since copied the concept.
 The library has about 500 books written by well-known Dutch authors, translated into more than 40 languages to serve as literary business card for foreign tourists.
 In addition to literature there is also a large selection of children’s books and books in the field of art, history, photography, design and the city of Amsterdam.

-In case you are a fan of rooftop viewing areas, the Amsterdam Airport Schiphol will not disappoint.
-The large rooftop viewing area, called the Panoramaterras is accessible to the public and any enthusiasts who can enter free of charge through the airports land side.
+In case you are a fan of rooftop viewing areas, Amsterdam Airport Schiphol will not disappoint.
+The large rooftop viewing area, called the Panorama terras is accessible to the public and any enthusiasts who can enter free of charge through the airports land side.
 The deck viewing deck offers a great view of the planes standing at the C, D and E piers of Schiphol.

-CLICK HERE to check out on how to get to the Red Light District from the Amsterdam Airport Schiphol.
+Click here to check find out how to get from Schiphol to Red Light District Amsterdam